-(D) An explanation shall informing the applicant that, should the applicant choose to respond, the response may include submission of evidence challenging either the accuracy of the conviction history report that is the basis for the preliminary decision to rescinding the offer, evidence of rehabilitation or mitigating circumstances, or both.
+(D) An explanation shall informing the applicant that, should if the applicant chooses to respond, the response may include submission of either or both of the following types of evidence: evidence challenging either the accuracy of the conviction history report that is the basis for the preliminary decision to rescinding the offer, or evidence of rehabilitation or mitigating circumstances, or both.

-(i) The types of eEvidence of that may demonstrate rehabilitation or mitigating circumstances may include, but are is not limited to: the length and consistency of employment history before and after the offense or conduct; the facts or circumstances surrounding the offense or conduct; the applicant's current or former participation in self-improvement efforts, including but not limited to school, job training, counseling, community service, and/or a rehabilitation program; whether the conduct arose from the applicant's status as a survivor of domestic violence, sexual assault, dating violence, stalking, or comparable offenses against the individual; whether the conduct arose from the applicant's disabilities and, if so, whether the likelihood of harm arising from similar conduct could be sufficiently mitigated or eliminated by a reasonable accommodation for the applicant's disability or disabilities; the likelihood that similar conduct will recur; whether the individual the applicant is bonded under a federal, state, or local bonding program; and/or successful completion, or compliance with the terms and conditions, of probation or parole.;
+(i) The types of eEvidence of that may demonstrate rehabilitation or mitigating circumstances may include, but are is not limited to:

+(I) +The length and consistency of employment history before and after the offense or conduct;

+(II) \The facts or circumstances surrounding the offense or conduct;

+(III) tThe applicant's current or former participation in self-improvement efforts, including but not limited to school, job training, counseling, community service, and/or a rehabilitation program, including in-custody programs:

+(IV) #Whether the conduct arose from the applicant's status as a survivor of domestic violence, sexual assault, dating violence, stalking, or comparable offenses against the individual;

+(V) #W hether the conduct arose from the applicant's disability or disabilities and, if so, whether the likelihood of harm arising from similar conduct could be sufficiently mitigated or eliminated by a reasonable accommodation for the applicant's disability or disabilities;

+(VI) ŧThe likelihood that similar conduct will recur;

+(VII) #Whether the individual the applicant is bonded under a federal, state, or local bonding program;

+(VIII) The fact that the applicant is seeking employment; and/or

+(IX) sSuccessful completion, or compliance with the terms and conditions, of probation or parole.;

+Any such evidence of rehabilitation or mitigating circumstances is optional and may only be voluntarily provided by the applicant.

-(ii) Documentary evidence may include, but is not limited to, certificates or other documentation of participation in, enrollment in, or completion of an and rehabilitation efforts such as educational, vocational, or training-, counseling, community service, or rehabilitation program; letters from current or former teachers, counselors, supervisors, coworkers, parole or probation officers, or others who know the applicant; police reports, protective orders, and/or documentation from healthcare providers, counselors, case managers, or victim advocates who can attest to the applicant's status as a survivor of domestic or dating violence, sexual assault, stalking, or comparable offenses; documentation confirming the existence of a disability or disabilities; or any other document demonstrating rehabilitation or mitigating circumstances.
+(ii) Documentary evidence may include, but is not limited to:

+(I) eCertificates or other documentation of participation in, enrollment in, or completion of an and rehabilitation efforts such as educational, vocational, or training, counseling, community service, or rehabilitation program, including in-custody programs;

+(II) +Letters from current or former teachers, counselors, supervisors, co-workers, parole or probation officers, or others who know the applicant;

+(III) pPolice reports, protective orders, and/or documentation from healthcare providers, counselors, case managers, or victim advocates who can attest to the applicant's status as a survivor of domestic or dating violence, sexual assault, stalking, or comparable offenses; and/or

+(IV) dDocumentation confirming the existence of a disability or disabilities; or any other document demonstrating rehabilitation or mitigating circumstances.